A proposal is a written offer to solve a technical problem

 Transitions

-produce a coherent whole is one of the means of making
+a coherent whole is one of the means of making a good

-a good impression on a reader, and more importantly
+impression on a reader, and more importantly from our

-from our standpoint, of insuring that he will be able
+standpoint, of insuring that he will be able to follow

-The job of providing transitions usually begins at the
+of providing transitions usually begins at the close of

-close of the introduction, with a forecasting statement
+the introduction, with a forecasting statement that subsequent

-that subsequent sections of the proposal will deal with
+sections of the proposal will deal with so-and-so.
+But

-so-and-so.
-But this job must not stop there.
-Often it
+this job must not stop there.
+Often it is critically important

-paragraphs, which will help the reader understand the
+help the reader understand the relationship between facts

 Illustrations